6 Best Cocktail Bars in Charleston, SC

 My favorite drinks: Espresso Martini (which is my second favorite in all of Charleston!) and the Pimm’s Cup

-Food: Mostly small plates (our table loved the wings and Brussel sprouts), but there are a few regular-sized entrees (the burger is great!)
+Food: Mostly small plates (our table loved the wings and Brussel sprouts), but there are a few regular-sized entrees (the burger is great)!
+If you’d like a full meal before, get dinner at the nearby Darling Oyster Bar

 Atmosphere: Casual, Upbeat, Fun

 What Makes It Special: This spot feels casual and no-fuss, while delivering high quality cocktails in a nice, well-decorated space.
-I like when somewhere feels comfortable enough that we can casually pop in but is such a great time that it’s also a destination to center your evening around
+I like when somewhere feels comfortable enough that we can casually pop in while at the same time, being such a great time that it’s also a destination to center your evening around.
+With how easy stopping here is and how great the drinks are, it’s definitely on my list of must-visit bars in Charleston, SC

-Reservations: Not usually needed, but I’d recommend booking one if you have a party larger than 2 for dinner on a weekend
+Reservations: Not necessary if you just want a drink, and if you want a table, they’re not usually needed, but I’d recommend booking one if you have a party larger than 2 for dinner on a weekend.
+Tip: Around 11pm, Prohibition will have a cover and line, so try to get there before!

 A cozy bar and restaurant that does a great job of honoring their namesake with very unique, high quality gin cocktails.
-Don’t worry they do have other spirits!
+Don’t worry The Gin Joint does have other spirits!

 Price: $$$